biolib/example-prediction-app/README.md

 ## Best development practices
 Docker tips:
-- Use 'bash [dev.sh](https://github.com/biolib/example-prediction-app/blob/main/dev.sh)' for an interactive terminal inside the Docker container, and interactively editing files inside/outside (using bind mount)
-- Put "slow" operations (pulling the base image, installing the environment) in the beginning of the Dockerfile.
-Docker will cache your results, making future 'docker build' much faster
+- Dockerfile: Start with "slow" things, and put files you're likely to change last.
+Docker caches your build in layers, making quick script changes very quick to rebuild if they're in the last layers.
-- Often using base images like 'ubuntu:22.04' (CPU) or 'nvidia/cuda:12.0.0-devel-ubuntu22.04' is easiest.
-Biolib automatically caches commonly used images.
+- Dockerfile: Often using base images like 'ubuntu:22.04' (CPU) or 'nvidia/cuda:12.0.0-devel-ubuntu22.04' is easiest for development.
+Biolib automatically caches commonly used images for faster loading.
 If you REALLY care about speed, try using 'alpine:latest'
+- Use 'bash [dev.sh](https://github.com/biolib/example-prediction-app/blob/main/dev.sh)' to run the Docker image with an interactive terminal, and bind mount files inside the container (edit files inside/outside - super useful!)

 Biolib tips:
-- You can modify your Biolib.com app user-interface with these .biolib/config.yml arguments: https://biolib.com/docs/building-applications/syntax-of-config-yml/#arguments
+- .biolig/config.yml - Create a nice app user-interface with these arguments: https://biolib.com/docs/building-applications/syntax-of-config-yml/#arguments
-- Use the .biolig/config.yml argument 'main_output_file' to get nice output visualizations (recognizes CSV, FASTA, markdown and text files)
+- .biolig/config.yml - Use 'main_output_file' to get nicer output visualizations (for CSV, FASTA, markdown and text files)
-- You can run your Biolib app directly from Python.
-See examples here: https://biolib.com/docs/using-applications/python/
+- You can acess your live Biolib app directly from Python.
+See API examples here: https://biolib.com/docs/using-applications/python/
-- Automatically build your images on our servers (FAST) every time you git push with our Biolib Pro subscription.
-Copy + modify this file [.github/workflows/ci.yml](https://github.com/biolibtech/app-musite/blob/develop/.github/workflows/ci.yml) and put it in .github/workflows directory.
+- Suffering from slow Docker build times?
+Automatically build on our servers every time you git push with our Biolib Pro subscription.
+Simply modify this file [.github/workflows/ci.yml](https://github.com/biolibtech/app-musite/blob/develop/.github/workflows/ci.yml) and put it in your .github/workflows directory.

 ## FAQ